We may earn affiliate commissions for the recommended products. Learn more.

 Infrastructure and encryption

 Both NordVPN and Surfshark have upgraded all servers to run on RAM-only hardware.
-This means there are no hard drives for long-term data storage – the servers wipe all data after every restart and don’t retain any information when unplugged.
+This means there are no hard drives for long-term data storage – the servers delete all data after every restart and don’t retain any information when unplugged.

 Jurisdiction